luccanunes/discord.cpp/README.md

 9. Hit "Apply" and "Ok" and you should be good to go.

 ## Documentation
-We're still working on the library documentaion, you can follow the updates by checking it's [github repository](https://github.com/luccanunes/discord.cpp-docs/blob/master/README.md) or just checking the actual [docs website](https://discord-cpp-lib.github.io/documentation/)
+We're still working on the library documentation, you can follow the updates by checking it's [github repository](https://github.com/luccanunes/discord.cpp-docs/blob/master/README.md) or just checking the actual [docs website](https://discord-cpp-lib.github.io/documentation/)

 ## Special thanks
 - [IXWebSocket](https://github.com/machinezone/IXWebSocket)